CSUBioGroup/MolMetaLM/README.md

                                  --taskType "regression" --modelType "llama2-base"
 ```

+Or do more detailed development based on MolMetaLM:
 #### 2.2 via codes

-prepare the pretrained MolMetaLM from huggingface:
+Firstly, we need to prepare the pretrained MolMetaLM from huggingface:
 ```python
 from transformers import AutoTokenizer, AutoModel, AutoModelForCausalLM tokenizer = AutoTokenizer.from_pretrained('wudejian789/MolMetaLM-base')